 With all of the work that goes into making macarons, I often want a simple macaron filling that I can quickly whip up.
 This five-ingredient vanilla buttercream is the perfect and easy solution.

 In under 30 minutes, you'll have the best buttercream for macarons ready to pipe.
-Don't forget to check out my five ingredient chocolate ganache filling if you're looking for other easy filling ideas.
+Don't forget to check out my five ingredient chocolate ganache filling or white chocolate ganache if you're looking for other easy filling ideas.

 What You'll Learn In This Recipe